Definition for singly-linked list node

-Fast & Slow pointers is a technique that uses two pointers moving at different speeds through a linked list.
+The answer is speed.
+The technique uses two pointers moving at different speeds through the list.
 The slow pointer moves one step at a time while the fast pointer moves multiple steps.
-This difference in speed helps detect cycles and find middle elements in linked lists, similar to how a faster runner would eventually catch up to a slower one on a circular track.
+This difference in speed helps detect cycles and find middle elements in linked lists, similar to how a faster runner on a circular track eventually laps a slower one.
+The runner picture has one misleading spot: runners glide past each other mid-stride, while pointers hop from node to node, and whether a hop can skip over the other pointer is a real question this page settles below.

 The technique is also called Tortoise and Hare.
 The slow pointer (tortoise) moves one step at a time, while the fast pointer (hare) moves two.
 This speed difference lets us find the middle of the list, because the fast pointer reaches the end when the slow pointer is at the middle.
+Before reading past the code below, commit to a prediction: the six-node list [1, 2, 3, 4, 5, 6] has two middle candidates, the 3 and the 4.
+Which one does findMiddleNode return?

 # Definition for singly-linked list node